 If you are considering leaving a large law firm, you should think this through very carefully.
 Large law firms are like a “fraternity” of sorts and once you leave, you generally cannot come back.
-Once you go to a smaller law firm, or take a job in a different environment (in-house, public interest, government) the odds of you being able to return to a large law firm are very slim indeed.
-While it is not completely impossible, it is next to impossible.
+Once you go to a smaller law firm or take a job in a different environment (in-house, public interest, government), the odds of you being able to return to a large law firm are very slim indeed.
+While it is not completely impossible, it is nearly so.

 Why?
-Because the perception of large law firms is that they are so great that the only reason anyone would ever leave for something else is (1) if they do not have the nerves and balls for the large law firm, or (2) if they are fired.
+Because the perception of large law firms is that they are so great that the only reason anyone would ever leave for something else is (1) if the person does not have the nerves and balls for the large law firm or (2) if he is fired.
 Unfortunately, the latter perception is the more common one.
-More firms are likely to presume you were fired if you are no longer with a large firm than that you simply left of your own volition.
+More firms are likely to presume you were fired if you are no longer with a large firm than they are to believe that you simply left of your own volition.

 Even if you did leave because of your own choice, law firms and the people in them are also smart enough to realize that if you leave once, you are likely to leave again.
 That’s true.
 Law firms rarely rehire anyone because they almost always leave again (with all the requisite issues creating poor morale on the way out).

-Understand that once you leave a large law firm environment your odds of ever working in one in the future are highly unlikely.
+Understand that once you leave a large law firm environment your odds of ever working in one in the future are not in your favor.

-8. Being Dishonest.
-One of the more incredible events in my career came when I saw a tenth-year associate get fired and blackballed in the State of California for telling a minor lie.
+One of the more incredible events in my career came when I saw a tenth-year associate get fired and blackballed in California for telling a minor lie.
 The associate had been working in a major law firm and was asked to send a simple letter consisting of a few lines.
 The next day, a partner asked him if he had sent the letter, and he said, “Yes.”

 The associate had not.
-Instead of sending the letter, the associate went to his work computer, wrote it, and sent it.
+But after being asked whether he had already sent the letter, the associate went to his work computer, wrote it, and sent it.
 He did this within a few minutes of leaving the partner’s office.

 Unfortunately, the partner had known he had not sent the letter when he asked him about it.
 The partner came into the associate’s office and asked him why he lied.
 The associate denied lying and produced the backdated letter.

-The only thing an attorney has is their ability to be trusted.
-If they cannot be trusted, they will lose their jobs.
+The only thing an attorney has is his ability to be trusted.
+If he cannot be trusted, he will lose his job.
 Partners lose their jobs for making mistakes on expense accounts.
 If you are dishonest, you will experience massive problems.